 The replica 1 has 8K of EEPROM (ROM) space onboard.
 4K is used for BASIC; 256 bytes are used for the Woz monitor.
 This leaves just under 4K available.
 Now, thanks to Ken Wessen, that space is now occupied with a powerful assembler called Krusader.
 To start Krusader, type in 'F000R' [return].
 To program the assembler, refer to the Krusader manual for sample programs and commands.

-Chapter 5: Using the serial and USB interface
+Chapter 6: Using the Serial Port

 Setting up Hyper Terminal:

 Start a new session of Hyper Terminal and select a name for your session.